-If you don’t, then I’ll let you on a secret, you can use Pinterest for things other than recipes and living room inspo!
+If you don’t know me from Adam, then I’ll let you on a secret, you can use Pinterest for things other than recipes and living room inspo.
 Don’t get me wrong, I love saving my fave cookie recipes on Pinterest, but once you tap into the world of Pinterest for business you realise there’s so many more opportunities to be had on the platform.

 I started using Pinterest for business 5 months ago and almost immediately I saw an increase in my website traffic and my e-mail list.
 In fact, my e-mail list doubled pretty much straight away.